-1) The more ingroup-challenging information a source contains, the lower the perceived source credibility will be relative to when the source has a similar amount of ingroup- and outgroup-challenging information (the baseline condition).

-2a) The more outgroup-challenging information a source contains, the higher the perceived source credibility will be relative to the baseline condition.
-2b) The degree to which outgroup-challenging slant increases perceived source credibility will be greater than the extent to which ingroup-challenging slant decreases it.
+- The more ingroup-challenging information a source contains, the lower the perceived source credibility will be relative to when the source has a similar amount of ingroup- and outgroup-challenging information (the baseline condition). - 2a) The more outgroup-challenging information a source contains, the higher the perceived source credibility will be relative to the baseline condition.
+2b) The degree to which outgroup-challenging slant increases perceived source credibility will be greater than the extent to which ingroup-challenging slant - 2b) The degree to which outgroup-challenging slant increases perceived source credibility will be greater than the extent to which ingroup-challenging slant decreases it. - 3a) The more outgroup-challenging information a source contains, the lower the perceived source credibility will be relative to the baseline condition.

-3a) The more outgroup-challenging information a source contains, the lower the perceived source credibility will be relative to the baseline condition.
-3b) The degree to which ingroup-challenging slant decreases perceived source credibility will be greater than the extent to which outgroup-challenging slant decreases it.

-4) The degree to which ingroup-challenging slant decreases perceived source credibility will be greater among Republicans than among Democrats.
+3b) The degree to which ingroup-challenging slant decreases perceived source credibility will be greater than the extent to which outgroup-challenging - 4) The degree to which ingroup-challenging slant decreases perceived source credibility will be greater among Republicans than among Democrats.